‘Sports Illustrated’ Model Robin Holzken Goes Topless In Racy Instagram Video

-Robin Holzken leaves little to the imagination in a recent video to the Sports Illustrated Swimsuit Instagram page on Tuesday.
+Robin Holzken leaves little to the imagination in a recent video to the Sports Illustrated “Swimsuit” Instagram page on Tuesday.
 In the clip, the swimsuit model initially dons a skimpy pink bikini as she models near and in the ocean before it cuts to shots of her featured topless as she continues to model on a beach.

 The video starts out with the Dutch-born model working through a series of sexy poses lying on the sand in the shallow ocean waters rocking a hot pink two-piece bikini.
 The bikini top she is wearing features two thick straps that tie around the model’s neck.
 The video then cuts and the brunette bombshell returns donning just a colorful print bikini bottom while placing her arms strategically over her torso to cover herself up.